AndreaFerreiro/MemoryGame/README.md

 # Individual project: Memory Game

 ## Summary
-Memory Game is a game where you have to found all of the pairs of cards.
+Memory Game is a game where you have to find all of the pairs of cards.

 ## How it works
-Make click on the cards to turn them and see what animal is drawn on it.
+Click on the cards to turn them and see what animal is drawn on them.
 Continue turning cards until you get all the pairs.

 ## Owner: 👩🏻‍💻